kylpo/notes/Web-vs-Native.md

   - "For any product that is growing and innovating, the apps tend to get more complicated, slower and buggier over time."
   - "That includes web apps.
 But the web is the only platform that also has counter-pressure, forcing apps to consider bloat a top level issue."
   - "That's a strategic advantage for the web.
 Twitter was actually incentivized to bring us a better mobile web experience."
+- "The power of the Web is in its universality.
+Access by everyone regardless of disability is an essential aspect.” — Tim Berners-Lee

 # Native
 - all about gestures and taps